Did you know that your version of Internet Explorer is out of date?

 Discussion Meetings

-SGI discussion meetings are usually held on a monthly basis, and the vast majority are held in the homes of members who make them available for this purpose.
+SGI discussion meetings are usually held on a monthly basis, and the vast majority are held in the homes of practitioners who make them available for this purpose.
 They give people the opportunity to develop the kind of relationships that are increasingly rare in contemporary urban environments where people may live for years as neighbours without developing any personal connection.

 The sharing of faith experiences—the transformation in people's lives realized through Buddhist practice—is a central element of discussion meetings.
 There is perhaps nothing more heartening for people struggling with problems than the example of others who have successfully confronted and overcome their own challenges.